Cashkid12/Cashkid12/README.md

 ## 🧑‍💻 About Me

-- 🚀 Self-taught full-stack developer
+- 🚀 Full-stack developer using **React + Vite** for frontend
-- 💡 I build clean UI + strong backend logic
+- 🐍 Backend powered by **Python**
-- 🌱 Learning daily & improving my tech skills
+- 💡 Passion for clean UI and powerful backend logic
-- 🎯 Focus: frontend, backend, APIs, user experience
+- 🌱 Always learning and building real-world applications

 ---